 It’s been a year since I’ve written about my favorite geeky (or non-geeky) podcasts.
-As I promised in that post, it’s time to look at what podcasts I’m listening to in 2019.
+As I promised in that post, it’s time to look at what my favorite podcasts are for 2019.

 Note all of these are audio-only podcasts.
 YouTube videos I enjoy watching are a whole other blog post.